sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Enabling a cartridge in a project
 {: #enabling-cartridges}

-To enable the cartridge in a project, include the catridge in the cartridges property in your project `sculptor-generator.properties` file.
+To enable the cartridge in a project, include the cartidge in the `cartridges` property in your project `sculptor-generator.properties` file.
 For example, the following enables the [builder](#builder) and mongoDB cartridges:

 ~~~
 cartridges=builder,mongodb